wmtiger/AdMobAne/README.md

 ##News:
+05/10/2014<br>
+Addet Banner Rotation method.<br>
+Similar to moveBanner it is now possible to use rotateBanner for Manula Banner rotation.<br>
+This will allow also to create more complex banner animations.<br>
 20/09/2014<br>
 Air SDK ver.15 ha been release.<br>
 The latest SDK fix also the issue of duplicated Jar library in the application.<br>